- Discuss how human population growth can be exponential

 A consequence of exponential growth rate is that the time that it takes to add a particular number of humans to the population is becoming shorter.
 Figure 19.10 shows that 123 years were necessary to add 1 billion humans between 1804 and 1930, but it only took 24 years to add the two billion people between 1975 and 1999.
 This acceleration in growth rate will likely begin to decrease in the coming decades.
 Despite this, the population will continue to increase and the threat of overpopulation remains, particularly because the damage caused to ecosystems and biodiversity is lowering the human carrying capacity of the planet.

-Click through this interactive view of how human populations have changed over time.
+Click through this video of how human populations have changed over time.

 Overcoming Density-Dependent Regulation